kaidokert/fsfw/README.md

 The `coverage.py` script located in the `script` folder can also be used to do this conveniently.

+## Formatting the sources

+The formatting is done by the `clang-format` tool.
+The configuration is contained within the `.clang-format` file in the repository root.
+As long as `clang-format` is installed, you can run the `apply-clang-format.sh` helper script to format all source files consistently.

 ## Index

 [1.
 High-level overview](doc/README-highlevel.md#top) <br>